Traces of Newton-Sobolev functions on the visible boundary of domains in doubling metric measure spaces supporting a $p$-Poincar\'e inequality: Introduction

 The paper is structured as follows.
 In Section~\ref{Sec:2}, we will discuss the background notation and preliminary results that are valuable tools in proving the two theorems mentioned above, and in Section~\ref{Sec:3} we will construct the set $P_\infty$ and the Frostman measure $\nu_F$ supported on $P_\infty$.
 Theorem~\ref{thm:main} is then proved in Section~\ref{Sec:4}.
 A discussion of traces is provided, together with the proof of Theorem~\ref{thm:main2}, in Section~\ref{Sec:5}.
 Section~\ref{Sec:6} contains some concluding remarks, completing the paper.

 {\bf Acknowledgement:} Nageswari Shanmugalingam's work is partially supported by the NSF (U.S.A.) grant DMS~\#2054960.
 Sylvester Eriksson-Bique's work was partially supported by the Finnish Academy grant no. 356861.
-Part of the research was conducted during S.~E.-B.'s visit to the University of Cincinnati in December 2022, and wishes to thank that institution for its kind hospitality.
+Riikka Korte's work was partially supported by the Finnish Academy grant no. 360184.
+Part of the research was conducted during S.~E.-B.'s visit to the University of Cincinnati in December 2022, and he wishes to thank that institution for its kind hospitality.
+The authors would also like to thank the anonymous referees for their input and corrections, which lead to the simplification of some of the arguments in this paper.